per1234/generator-kb-document/README.md

 The information structure of the knowledge base should instead be defined by tags.
 It is through these tags that the user navigates and searches the knowledge base.

 The generator can be configured to populate the front matter of the new document according to the user's answers to prompts.
-See the documentation for the [prompts data file](#prompts-data-file) and [document file template](#document-file-template) for details.
+See the documentation for the [prompts configuration file](#prompts-configuration-file) and [document file template](#document-file-template) for details.

 ## Contributing